What does the survey entail?

 Error detection and correction methods

-The weighting of observations takes place in two steps.
+The weighting of the observations takes place in two steps.
 In the first step, inclusion weights are assigned to the observations.
-These starting weights are calculated to correct for uneven inclusion probabilities that follow from the applied sampling method.
+These inclusion weights are calculated so that they can correct for uneven inclusion probabilities that follow from the applied sampling method.
 In the second step, final weights are determined.
-This step reduces bias due to non-response.
-Data on gender, age, migration background, region, registration as a jobseeker with UWV (GWU) and income are used for this purpose.
-Each wave is weighted separately and the quarterly and annual figures are an average of the estimates per wave.
-The comprehensive LFS survey description contains more details on weighting, sample design and fieldwork for the LFS.
+With this step the bias caused by non-response is reduced.
+Data on sex, age, migration background and region are used for this purpose.
+In addition, registration data of jobseekers at the Employee Insurance Agency (UWV) and income data are used.
+For the monthly figures all polls are weighted separately, which makes it possible to compute five separate series for the labour force.
+These series serve as input for the structural time series model.

 Quality of the results